aditya113141/easy_sidemenu_megsoft_version/README.md

   itemOuterPadding: const EdgeInsets.symmetric(horizontal: 5.0),
   toggleColor: Colors.black54,

-  // Additional properties for expandable items
+  // Additional properties for expansion items
-  selectedTitleTextStyleExpandable: TextStyle(color: Colors.white), // Adjust the style as needed
+  selectedTitleTextStyleExpansion: TextStyle(color: Colors.white), // Adjust the style as needed
-  unselectedTitleTextStyleExpandable: TextStyle(color: Colors.black54), // Adjust the style as needed
+  unselectedTitleTextStyleExpansion: TextStyle(color: Colors.black54), // Adjust the style as needed
-  selectedIconColorExpandable: Colors.white, // Adjust the color as needed
+  selectedIconColorExpansion: Colors.white, // Adjust the color as needed
-  unselectedIconColorExpandable: Colors.black54, // Adjust the color as needed
+  unselectedIconColorExpansion: Colors.black54, // Adjust the color as needed
   arrowCollapse: Colors.blueGrey, // Adjust the color as needed
   arrowOpen: Colors.lightBlueAccent, // Adjust the color as needed
-  iconSizeExpandable: 24.0, // Adjust the size as needed ),
+  iconSizeExpansion: 24.0, // Adjust the size as needed ),
 ```